 100 percent of the time.
 The app’s perfect usability score results from not impacting battery life or slowing performance.
 The feature set is more robust than most, with remote locking, wiping and location; call blocking; message filtering; and safe browsing/anti-phishing protection—though G Data’s Internet Security product offers a few more features.
 Additional features not tested include privacy protection and anti-phishing protection for texts.

-McAfee Mobile Security Android malware scanner detected bugs in real-time 99.8 percent of the time, but caught malware discovered in the last four weeks 100 percent.
+McAfee Mobile Security Android malware scanner detected bugs in real-time 99.0 percent of the time, and caught malware discovered in the last four weeks 99.9 percent of the time.

 As with all other apps in this roundup, usability was stellar.
 The app’s feature set is strong, including a full set of anti-theft tools, call blocking, safe browsing and phishing protection, and the ability to save personal data to an SD card or the cloud.
 Mobile Security doesn’t support all types of encryption, however, or text message filtering.
 Other features not tested include a battery optimizer, privacy, and app lock.